Double Down Option

 Should you do it, though?
 No, doubling down for less is not a good idea.
 This decision is contrary to what doubling is all about.
 Players can maximize their profits only by reaching deeper into their pockets and increasing their double down bets to the full permissible amount at the table.

-You can hit your hand, double down for the full amount of your bet or double down for less.
-Hitting a starting total of 11 against a dealer 10 results in a win around 56% of the time.
+You can hit your hand, double down for the full amount of your bet, or double down for less.
+Hitting a starting total of 11 against the dealer’s 10 results in a win around 56% of the time.
 Therefore, your average expectations with a total of 11 are to win roughly 56 out of every 100 hands, ties excluded.
 With a $10 bet, this accounts for overall profits of $560, overall losses of $440, and net profits of $120 over the course of a hundred hands.

 Blackjack Rules and Moves Explained